by Simon Lord

 - Has the franchisor met its obligations under the franchise agreement?
 Have there been any areas of dispute?
 How were these resolved?

-- Were the franchisor's projections correct about the amount of capital and/or borrowing you would initially require?
+- Were the franchisor’s projections correct about the amount of capital and/or borrowing you would initially require?
+Did they include working capital?
 Have you had to increase your investment since?

 - How long were you trading before you achieved break-even?
-Before you started generating income from the business?
+How long before you started generating income from the business?